 Description

-DESCRIPTION: The K6 is a standardised design made of cast iron, painted red overall with long horizontal glazing in door and sides and with the crowns situated on the top panels being applied not perforated.
-There are rectangular white display signs, reading TELEPHONE beneath the shallow curved roof.
-It has modernised internal equipment.
-At the time of inspection, the kiosk was still operational and in a reasonable state of repair with only some minor damage to the door.
-All of the glazing was of glass with no Perspex replacements.
+The K6 telephone kiosk is a standardised design dating from the 20th century, specifically 1935, and made of cast iron.
+It is painted red overall and features long horizontal glazing in the door and sides.
+Applied, non-perforated crowns are located on the top panels, and rectangular white display signs read "TELEPHONE" beneath the shallow curved roof.
+The internal equipment has been modernised.
+At the time of inspection, the kiosk was operational and in a reasonable state of repair, with only minor damage to the door; all of the glazing is original glass, with no plastic replacements.

-The kiosk is sited at on the broad village green which forms the heart of Fearby Green with the buildings of Chapel Farm immediately adjacent and Holly Farm immediately opposite across the road, both being Grade II listed.
-The open aspect of the green and lack of intervening structures means that the telephone kiosk has a strong visual relationship with these listed buildings.
+The kiosk is situated on the broad village green, which forms the heart of Fearby Green, adjacent to the Grade II listed buildings of Chapel Farm and Holly Farm.
+The open setting strengthens the visual relationship between the kiosk and these listed buildings.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.